CCMMMA/wacommplusplus/README.md

 ## Shared memory parallelism (OpenMP)
 WaComM++ supports shared memory parallelization using OpenMP threads.
-Select the number of threads to use exporting the OMP_NUM_THREADS environment variable.
+Select the number of threads to use, exporting the OMP_NUM_THREADS environment variable.
-Due to the embarassing parallel algorithm, there is no limitation in the number of used threads.
+Due to the embarrassing parallel algorithm, there is no limitation in the number of used threads.

 ```bash
 export OMP_NUM_THREADS=n
 ./wacommplusplus
 ```
-If the OMP_NUM_THREADS is not specified, OpenMPI assumes the number of threads is equals to the number of available CPU cores.
+If the OMP_NUM_THREADS is not specified, OpenMPI assumes the number of threads is equal to the number of available CPU cores.

 ## Distributed memory parallelism (Open MPI)
 WaComM++ supports distributed memory parallelization using the Open MPI library.
-Select the number of process to use specifying the -n or -np mpirun parameter.
+Select the number of processes to use, specifying the -n or -np mpirun parameter.
-Due to the embarassing parallel algorithm, there is no limitation in the number of used processes.
+Due to the embarrassing parallel algorithm, there is no limitation in the number of used processes.

 ```bash
 mpirun -n np ./wacommplusplus
 ```

-If WaComM++ have been compiled with bouth USE_MPI and USE_OMP options, it is possible to balance the number of threads for each prohect.
+If WaComM++ has been compiled with both USE_MPI and USE_OMP options, it is possible to balance the number of threads for each project.

 Let be n the number of threads per process and np the number of processes, WaCom++ can be run as
 follows: